julielinx/julielinx.github.io/_posts/2020-10-01-42_regression_logistic.md

 ### Multiple Classes

-On page 148 of *Hands-On Machine Learning with Scikit Learn*, Aurelien discusses using Logistic Regression to predict on multiple classes (I.E. more than binary "yes"/"no" decisions) using Softmax Regression.
+On page 148 of *Hands-On Machine Learning with Scikit Learn*, Aurelien discusses using Logistic Regression to predict on multiple classes (i.e. more than binary "yes"/"no" decisions) using Softmax Regression.

 As I don't work with multi-class predictions, I'll be skipping Softmax.